Elphonic/Business-Insights-360/README.md

 # Business Insights 360 - Power BI Project

+## Power BI Dashboard Link
+Click here to view the dashboard

 ## Problem Statement

 AtliQ Hardware, a fast-growing consumer electronics company, operates across multiple countries.
 Despite its rapid expansion, the company relied heavily on Excel for analytics, which made data consumption inefficient and slowed down decision-making.
 This lack of actionable insights even led to a major financial loss in Latin America.